ananyaachan/Dynamic_Duo/README_V2.md

 # Instruction

 For our project, we constructed an interactive visualization program to visualize how a given network changes over time.
-Our entire project, including the interactive interface, is carried out on Jupyter Notebook.

-## Packages Required

-Numpy, Pandas, Random, NetworkX, Bokeh, Ipywidgets
+To see the clean version of our final product, with all functions imported as modules, please go to `Opinion Dynamics Program.ipynb`.
+To see the details of how we get to our final product, please go to `od_newest.ipynb`

+The clean version of our project consists of five modules:
+- `pseudodata.py`: creates the sample datasets (`nodes`, `edges`, `nodes2`)
+- `network.py`: contains the `make_network` function
+- `update_viz.py`: contains the `make_plot` and `update` function

+	- Depends on your version of Bokeh, you might encounter an error when the program gets to `from bokeh.plotting import from_networkx`, in which case simply replace the command with  `from bokeh.models.graphs import from_networkx`

+- `upload_data.py`: creates an uploading interface and checks if the the data provided by the user is correctly formatted
+- `visualize.py`: creates the main visualization interface that allows the user to customize parameters and view the network at various time stamps.

+If you'd like to learn more about the functions mentioned above or about our work process in general, we included a brief summary below.

 ## Creating Pseudo-Data